-- broadcast and transmission equipment within property, plant and equipment which mainly comprises set-top boxes and outdoor dish units (collectively called "Pay-TV set-top boxes") used to provide the services to subscribers and broadband equipment used to provide Astro Fibre Services to subscribers; and - b) satellite transponders within right-of-use assets
+- broadcast and transmission equipment within property, plant and equipment which mainly comprises set-top boxes and outdoor dish units (collectively called "Pay-TV set-top boxes") used to provide the services to subscribers and broadband equipment used to provide Astro Fibre Services to subscribers; and - b) satellite transponders within right-of-use assets.

 The Pay-TV set-top boxes and satellite transponders are allocated to the Pay-TV CGU while the broadband equipments are allocated to the Broadband CGU.
 The recoverable amounts of the Pay-TV CGU and Broadband CGU are determined based on the FVLCS method.
-The FVLCS discounted cash flows are based on a market participants' view and are within level three of the fair value hierarchy.
+The FVLCS discounted cash flows are based on a market participants' view and are within level 3 of the fair value hierarchy.

-The FVLCS for both the Pay-TV and Broadband CGU were calculated using 14-year cash flows in line with the expected useful life and lease period of the assets.
-The cash flow projections are based on the approved financial budget for FY2024 and cash flow projections for the next 4 years.
-Cash flows beyond the 5 year period was projected by management based on the future net cash flows expected to be generated over the periods at constant revenue growth rate.
+The FVLCS for both the Pay-TV and Broadband CGU were calculated using 12-year (FY24: 13-year) cash flows in line with the expected useful life and lease period of the assets.
+The cash flow projections are based on the Board approved budget for the next financial year and the strategic plan covering a three-year period, and an additional nine-year projection by management based on the future net cash flows expected to be generated over the periods at constant revenue growth rate, adjusted with market assumptions.